abhishekjain634/finding_donors/README.md

-This is the second project I finished as part of Udacity's Machine Learning Nanodegree program.
+This is the third project I finished as part of Udacity's Machine Learning Nanodegree program.